 Chances are pretty good you have seen this attractive foliage plant at nursery centers.
-The bright leaves of the Persian shield plant (Strobilanthes dyerianus) are almost better than a flowering specimen since they provide stunning color year around.
-Growing Persian shield requires warm temperatures and sultry humid air.
+The bright leaves of the Persian shield plant (Strobilanthes dyerianus) are almost better than a flowering specimen since they provide stunning color year-round.
+Growing Persian shield plants requires warm temperatures and sultry humid air.
 It is hardy in USDA zones 8 to 11, but is more commonly grown indoors or as a summer annual in cooler climates.
 Use Persian shield indoors to brighten up the home and create tropical ambiance with ease of care.

 Persian Shield Plant